ekcomputer/water-mask/README.md

 ## How to run

-Set required environment vars (structure f), such as growing bounds, thresholding parameters, etc., in OBIA_BP_Fun.
+Set required environment vars (structure f), such as growing bounds, thresholding parameters, pathnames, etc., in OBIA_BP_Fun.m and env_vars.m.
 Ensure your input data is in 3-band .tiff format or rewrite to load other file formats.
 Run classifier using BP_OBIA.m (block processing on tiles from multiple images) or BP_OBIA_Devel.m (single images with no block processing), being sure to set user parameters at the beginning of these scripts, such as input and output paths.

 ## Requirements